A young mother of two has pleaded guilty after a YouTube prank went tragically wrong.

-While filming, the dad held a book to his chest while Perez, his girlfriend and the mother of his children, stood a foot away and fired a gold Desert Eagle .50 caliber pistol.
+While filming, Ruiz held a book to his chest while Perez, his girlfriend and the mother of his children, stood a foot away and fired a gold Desert Eagle .50 caliber pistol.
 Ruiz had tested it once before with a different book, but this time, the bullet didn't stop.
-It pierced Ruiz in the chest and he was declared dead at the house.
+It pierced Ruiz in the chest, and he was declared dead at the house.

 According to CNN, the pregnant stay-at-home mom said Perez had been talking about it for a while and he finally convinced her to try the stunt after he tested it on the first book.

 "They were in love.
 They loved each other.
 It was just a prank gone wrong.
 It shouldn't (have) happened like this.
 It shouldn't have happened at all," Ruiz's aunt, Claudia Ruiz, told Valley News Live.
 "He had told me about an idea.
 I said, 'Don't do it, don't do it.
 Why are you going to use a gun?
 Why?'
 [He said,] 'Because, we want more viewers.'
 I don't know why they thought the book was supposed to stop the bullet."

 The Minnesota couple has a 3-year-old daughter and Perez was seven months pregnant with their second child.
 They started their YouTube channel, La MonaLisa, in March and vlogged about their day-to-day lives, and the ups and downs of "a young couple who happen to be teen parents."
 Up until the day of the shooting, their pranks were relatively minor, including Perez hiding hot peppers in an egg salad sandwich for Ruiz, Ruiz feigning paralysis at the store and both parents giving each other dirty dare challenges.

 Their latest video, posted the day of the shooting, started off with Perez venting about a fight between the two, but things seemed brighter when they later went to the county fair, where Ruiz tried a few stunts.